MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 - Heading descriptive of the content displayed.

-- Navar clearly indicate page directions.
+- Nabvar clearly indicates page directions.

-- Logo direct user back to home page.
+- Logo directs user back to home page.

 - Easy access to user profile and shopping bag.

 - Options of sort product by price, rating, name or category.

-- Back to top button when the list get too long.
+- Back to top button when the list gets too long.

 - Keep shopping buttons throughout checkout process.